datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 For specific information about rule configuration, please refer to [Coraza's Seclang documentation][]

-// TODO: Add a statement about our support policy for the rules we publish

 ## Observability

 To make using $productName$'s Web Application Firewall system easier and to enable automated workflows and alerts, there are three main methods of observability for Web Application Firewall behavior.